 · Financial Status: Conscious of the need for a plan, often prompted by debt or life event (job, divorce, retirement), ready to learn and take charge

 4) Financial Stability

-In Financial Stability, you have a lot of the basics in place and financial security is in your sights but you don’t have it all together.
+In Financial Stability, you have many of the basics in place, and financial security is in your sights, but you don’t have it all together.
 Now is the time to evaluate threats to your financial well-being and put crucial safeguards in place to ensure unexpected life events don’t blindside you.

 · Emotions: Relief, sense of accomplishment, cautiously optimistic